 Galvanized hardware cloth is the best material for enclosing a chicken coop of an enclosed run.
-The mesh is made of weaving or welding steel wires together and it is protected from rusts.
+The mesh is made of weaving or welding steel wires together and it is protected from rust.

 Skills Needed To Build Your Chicken Coop

-Lumber still need to be cut to the required size according to the building plans you have, even though you purchased your lumber cut from the hardware store.
+Lumber still needs to be cut to the required size according to the building plans you have, even though you purchased your lumber cut from the hardware store.

-Be ensured that every step in your construction, you are checking that your frame are horizontally and vertically level and that they are not inclining or leaning.
-If the frame is leaning, there is a good chance it will topple off or blown down by strong winds because they are not properly erected.
+Be ensured that at every step in your construction, you are checking that your frame is horizontally and vertically level and that they are not inclining or leaning.
+If the frame is leaning, there is a good chance it will topple off or be blown down by strong winds because they are not properly erected.

 How You Can Make Sure Your DIY Chicken Coop Plans Are a Good Fit

 The DIY chicken coop is gaining in popularity because not everyone has the talent to design one.
 Getting a professional to do so would be expensive.
-If you caught on the chicken fever, why not buy a purpose-built plan to make one yourself.
+If you caught on chicken fever, why not buy a purpose-built plan to make one yourself?

-Get a package where there is a lot of design types where you can pick and choose.
+Get a package where there are a lot of design types where you can pick and choose.
 There are varying sizes to suit the size of your flock and whether you prefer a small or larger coop.
-You can choose between a portable or a walk-in for practically.
+You can choose between a portable or a walk-in for practical.

-Choosing the right location in the utmost decision you have to make.
-Choosing the chicken coop position is to ensure the place will give happiness, health and security for your chickens.
+Choosing the right location is the utmost decision you have to make.
+Choosing the chicken coop position is to ensure the place will give happiness, health and security to your chickens.

 The chickens are unable to fend for themselves for everything they need and they are vulnerable to the external elements.

-If you’re living in the countryside where all sort of predators lurking, ensure the coop is surrounded by galvanized hardware cloth which is strong enough to keep these predators at bay.
-Building a mesh wire about 2 feet wide on the ground around the coop to deter the predators from digging into the coop as a precautionary measure as some animals tend to dig through if they cannot sneak through the nooks and cracks of your coop.
+If you’re living in the countryside where all sorts of predators lurk, ensure the coop is surrounded by galvanized hardware cloth which is strong enough to keep these predators at bay.
+Building a mesh wire about 2 feet wide on the ground around the coop to deter the predators from digging into the coop is a precautionary measure as some animals tend to dig through if they cannot sneak through the nooks and cracks of your coop.